donald-macritchie/granite_tap/README.md

 ### Product Detail Page

-- When a user clicks on a product form the product page they are directed to the Product Detail page.
+- When a user clicks on a product from the product page they are directed to the Product Detail page.

 #### Product Specific Details